 - 1. The non-refundable registration fee; - 2.
-The cost of any textbooks or supplies accepted or needed for that term; and - 3.
+The cost of any textbooks or supplies accepted or needed for that term/quarter; and - 3.
 Tuition liability as of the student's last date of attendance.

 In accordance with state law and regulation, there are three types (Term, Quarter and Mini as reflected on the respective enrollment agreement) of refund policies depending on the length of the programs.
-The refund determination used for the 1500, 1125, and 750 clock hour programs is the Term type.
-Although the following term refund calculation may be used, the school also applies the Federal "Return of Title IV" for Title IV recipients.
+The refund determination used for the 1875, 1500, 900, 750, and ESL/ESLO 600 clock hour programs is the Term type.
+The refund determination used for the CTOH 600 clock hour program is the Quarter type.